seppinho/haplogrep-cmd/README.md

 The default input format is [VCF](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/).
 You can also specify your profiles in hsd format, which is a simple tab-delimited file format consisting of 4 columns (ID, Range, Haplogroup and Polymorphisms).
 For readability, the polymorphisms are also tab-delimited (so columns > 4).
 A hsd example can be found [here](https://raw.githubusercontent.com/seppinho/haplogrep-cmd/master/haplogrep/test-data/h100.hsd).

 ## Reference sequence
-Several mtDNA references exist, HaploGrep currently assumes that everything is aligned to rCRS.
+Several mtDNA references exist, HaploGrep supports rCRS and RSRS (currently in beta!).
 Please checkout [our blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) to learn more about this topic.
 If your interested in a RSRS version, please let us know.

 ## Genotyping arrays
 If you are using HaploGrep for genotyping array, please have a look at the `--chip` parameter above.